cryptomaniac512/falcon-toolkit/README.md

     assert got == {'awesome': 100500}
 ```

-If you need default client, but `ApiTestClientCls` redefined globally, use `default_client` fixture
+If you need default client, but previously custom client was defined in current scope, use `default_client` fixture
 ``` python
 def test_something_else(default_client):
     got = default_client.get('/some_url/100500/')